 Similarly, dealing with insurance matters is much easier for the same reason.
 You will have only one insurance policy for a multi-family property instead of several policies for single-family properties.

-Multi-family properties also present less risk, especially with respect to vacancies.
+Multi-family assets also present less risk, especially with respect to vacancies.
 Because of the multiple units (at least two), the risk of total vacancy is extremely low.
 If a tenant moves out, the other remaining tenants will keep your cash flow going.
 Further, most of your tenants will pay rent on time, and, again, that will make up for the one or two tenants who tend to pay late.

-The competition in the single-family rental market is pretty keen, but the competition for buying and renting multi-family properties is less.
+The competition in the single-family rental market is pretty keen, but the competition for buying and renting multi-family is less.
 So multi-family properties present an easier way to get into real estate investing, and you’ll have an easier time acquiring tenants.

 BETTER LONG-TERM VALUE

-the value of multi-family properties is based primarily on their income potential.
+The value of multi-family properties is based primarily on their income potential.
 They aren’t subject to fads and tastes when it comes to price and value.
 So most of the time, they are capable of providing solid growth in long-term value.

-Cons of Buying Multi-Family Properties in Cleveland
+Cons of Purchasing Multi-Family Properties in Cleveland

 Now, let’s examine a few of the cons: